AVeske/repchat/docs/API.md

 ### GET /channels/:id/messages

-Retrieve message history.
+Retrieve message history for a text channel.

+---

 ### POST /channels/:id/messages

-Send message to text channel.
+Send a message to a text channel.

 ---